 As I finish up my third year at Headwaters, I have naturally started thinking about what comes next.
 Although my husband’s off-farm job makes it possible for us to get a conventional mortgage, the cost of land in the Willamette Valley is generally much higher than any loan (and resulting mortgage payments) we could afford.
 Leasing land, while attractive for financial reasons, frequently comes with strings attached, and presents the possibility of friction with a landowner-landlord who doesn’t fully understand what it means to share their property with a working farm.

 For those reasons, I have felt a little bit stymied by the options open to me.
 Earlier this month, though, I had the chance to attend a session on non-traditional ways to secure land tenure at the Women in Sustainable Agriculture Conference.
 After the skillful presentation of Carrie Scrufari of Vermont Law School, I left with my head full of possibilities, questions, and a little more hope for the future of my farm.
 Read more

-The East Multnomah Soil and Water Conservation District (EMSWCD), serving all of Multnomah County East of the Willamette River, has scheduled Board, Budget, Land Legacy, and Ad-Hoc Committee meetings at the District Office (5211 N. Williams Ave, Portland, OR 97217) for the months of March and April 2017.
+The East Multnomah Soil and Water Conservation District (EMSWCD), serving all of Multnomah County East of the Willamette River, has scheduled a Board meeting and Budget Committee meeting at the District Office (5211 N. Williams Ave, Portland, OR 97217) for the month of May 2017.
 Visit this page to see a calendar of upcoming meetings.